 Screen size: 6.5-inch

 Apple no longer sells the iPhone XS Max, but when it did, it charged a lot.
 Luckily, you can still find the handset at other retailers, carriers and networks.

 As we've already hinted, this is a premium phone with an even more premium price tag.
 The iPhone XS Max started at $1,099 (£1,099, AU$1,799) for the 64GB model, which is $100 (£100, AU$170) more than the iPhone XS.

 If you want more internal storage, the 256GB iPhone XS Max price was $1,249 (£1,249, AU$2,049), while the most expensive 512GB version will set you back a staggering $1,449 (£1,449, AU$2,369).

 At the time of launch, there was no mainstream smartphone that costs more than the 512GB iPhone XS Max did at launch, putting it in a league of its own in terms of pricing.
-Now, there are even more expensive mainstream phones but this is still a lot of phone for the money – but there's no getting away from the fact that it's an awful lot of money that Apple is asking for.
+Now, there are even more expensive mainstream phones but this is still a lot of money for a handset.

 - Same design as iPhone X, but bigger

 - A touch shorter and narrow than the iPhone 8 Plus, with a bigger screen

 The iPhone XS Max design is deceptive.
 Pick it up, and the rounded sides of the handset make it feel noticeably thick.

 The result is a phone that doesn't sit as comfortably in the hand as it could, and considering the size and cost of the XS Max it's a phone you want to be able to securely hold.
 This is only half the story though.